bretgourdie/pokemon-replay-analyzer/README.md

 pokemon-replay-analyzer
 =======================

-Parses a Pokemon Showdown replay website and determines K/D of each Pokemon Website currently hosted at:
+Parses a Pokemon Showdown replay website and determines K/D of each Pokemon.
+Website currently hosted at:
 	http://www.pokemonbattlefederation.com/replay_analyzer.php